enyo/rodin/Readme.md

 }

 UserModel user = new UserModel()
   ..username = "enyo"
   ..firstName = "Matias"
   ..lastName = "Meno"
   ..save(); // And save the record to the database.

 ```

+## Other database

+The database implementation of rodin is very decoupled of the rest.
+So it isn't
+difficult to write other database adapters for it.
+So I might extend it for
+other databases some day.